davidgiven/fluxengine/doc/brother.md

 ----------------

 The drive is a single-sided 3.5" drive spinning at not 300 rpm (I don't know the precise speed yet but FluxEngine doesn't care).
-The disks have 78 tracks.
+The 240kB disks have 78 tracks and the 120kB disks have 39.

 The Brother drive alignment is kinda variable; when you put the disk in the drive it seeks all the way to physical track 0 and then starts searching for something which looks like data.
 My machine likes to put logical track 0 on